Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Research background

-When only considering time taken for correctly solved questions, most of the results where the question was above the skill level of the participant are eliminated (except for those questions that were correctly solved by random chance).
-Therefore, when considering time taken only for correctly solved questions, one considers more of the students that are above or at matching ability level to the question's difficulty.
+When only considering the time taken for correctly solved questions, most of the results where the question was above the skill level of the participant are eliminated (except for those questions that were correctly solved by random chance).
+Therefore, analyzing the time taken exclusively for correctly solved questions focuses on students whose ability matches or exceeds the question’s difficulty.
 If a question becomes trivial for a student when presented with a visualization, they will take less time for correctly solved questions.
-Therefore, when requiring that both the question without visualization and with visualization is solved correctly, on average the time taken should be lower if the question did, in fact, get easier by providing a visualization.
+Consequently, when requiring that both the question without and with visualization be solved correctly, the average time taken may be lower if the visualization indeed simplifies the question.

-In summary, the time taken for task solving is a multidimensional construct.
-Clear results are expected to be very difficult to obtain, as there are so many factors that play a role.
-However, according to the distance-difficulty hypothesis \cite{THISSEN1983179,ferrando2007item}, the time taken could be used as a metric (albeit weak) to determine how suitable the given tasks were to the level of ability of the students.
-Here, all answers, correct or incorrect, should be considered.
-In addition, a close analysis of the dependence of the difficulty of the question on the time taken for correct answers could provide further details on the benefits of providing a visualization.
+The time taken for task solving is a multidimensional construct.
+Clear results are expected to be very difficult to obtain, as there are many factors that play a role.
+Nevertheless, according to the distance-difficulty hypothesis~\cite{THISSEN1983179,ferrando2007item}, time could serve as an indicator of how well a task's difficulty aligns with student ability.
+For comparisons between questions to be meaningful, the questions should be of similar complexity.
+Furthermore, a detailed analysis of the relationship between question difficulty and the time taken for correct answers could offer additional insights into the benefits of providing visualization -- for instance, if a difficult question requires more time with visualization than without, it might indicate that the visualization supports the use of deeper or alternative problem-solving strategies.